rejith77/rejith77/README.md

 # Hi there!

-I’m a developer with a solid background in **AI/ML**, bringing years of experience in **Health Care** and **e-commerce**.
+I’m an Engineer with a solid background in **AI/ML**, bringing years of experience in **Health Care** and **e-commerce**.
 I enjoy solving complex problems and building intelligent, scalable solutions that make a tangible impact.

 ## Let’s connect
 I’m always open to collaborations and enjoy discussing new ideas, whether it’s about AI/ML, development, or creating something impactful together.